Getting to see the Wagah Border Ceremony

 Travel Journal Overview: No one seemed that excited about the Wagah border when I mentioned it.
 Few actually knew what it was.
 For me I knew a little of the history between Pakistan and India.
 And, I think more than anything else for an overland traveler it is one of the greatest spectacles on earth when it comes to borders.
 At least for me.
 Check out the video link at the bottom of the page.

-A the hotel the Serb’s had changed their mind about going to the Wagah border ceremony as did a new comer German youngster.
-Malik, the hostel owner, had told be it would only cost 25 rupees to take a local bus.
-I cringed at the idea.
-First I would have to take another Rickshaw across the city = 60 rupees.
-Then battle endless questions on where on how to find the actual bus.
-And the same on way back.
-Instead I headed to a Taxi rank and one guy who had been bugging me for a ride since I had arrived in Lahore.
-It would cost me 700 for a drive there, and back plus 2 hours waiting time.
-I took it.
+First I would have to take another rickshaw across the city = 60 rupees.
+Then battle endless questions on where on how to find the actual bus to Wagah.
+And, the same for the way back.
+The whole thing would end up costing 200-300 rupee plus a lot of time.
+Instead I headed to a taxi rank and one of the guys who had been bugging me for a ride since I had arrived in Lahore.
+It would cost me 700 for a drive there and back plus 2 hours waiting time.
+I weighed up the options and I took it.

 Segregated seating at the Wagah Border Ceremony